tuliorr/GraphMiningGoT/README.md

 * The network was created from the edge dictionary, in which the key represents the edge between two nodes (tuple) and the value represents the weight of the edge (absolute frequency)

+**Graph 1: GoT Network:**

 ![network](/graphs/network.png)

 * The nodes of the possible main characters were colored green.
 It can be seen that they are very central in the network and have several edges

         possible_main_characters = ['jon', 'tyrion', 'daenerys', 'jaime', 'cersei', 'sansa']

+**NOTE: The graphs can be difficult to visualize because it has many nodes and edges, you can download the images to zoom in or download the notebook to plot images in better resolution.
+It was necessary to reduce the quality of the images to make them more compact.**

 ## Centrality Measures